Zeila: Ifat & Adal Sultanates

 Travellers' reports, such as the memoirs of the Italian Ludovico di Varthema, indicate that Zeila continued to be an important marketplace during the 16th century, despite being sacked by the Portuguese in 1517 and 1528.
 Later that century, separate raids by nomads from the interior eventually prompted the port's then ruler, Garad Lado, to enlist the services of 'Atlya ibn Muhammad to construct a sturdy wall around the city.
+Incited by the Garad of Sim, during the Adal civil war, the city would be sacked by a Somali clan which damaged its walls.
 Zeila, however, ultimately began to decline in importance following the short-lived conquest of Abyssinia.

 Early Modern Period

 16th-century Zeila, along with several other settlements on the East African coast, had been visited by the Portuguese explorer and writer Duarte Barbosa, describing the city as such: "Having passed this town of Berbara, and going on, entering the Red Sea, there is another town of the Moors, which is named Zeyla, which is a good place of trade, whither many ships navigate and sell their clothes and merchandise.
 It is very populous, with good houses of stone and white-wash and good streets; the houses are covered with terraces, the dwellers in them are black.
 They have many horses and breed many cattle of all sorts, which they use for milk, butter, and meat.
 There is in this country abundance of wheat, millet, barley, and fruits, which they carry thence to Aden."

 Beginning in 1630, the city became a dependency of the ruler of Mocha, who, for a small sum, leased the port to one of the office-holders of Mocha.
 The latter, in return, collected a toll on its trade.
 Zeila was subsequently ruled by an Emir, whom Mordechai Abir suggested had "some vague claim to authority over all of the Sahil, but whose real authority did not extend very far beyond the walls of the town."
 Assisted by cannons and a few mercenaries armed with matchlocks, the governor succeeded in fending off incursions by both the disunited nomads of the interior, who had penetrated the area, as well as brigands in the Gulf of Aden.
 By the first half of the 19th century, Zeila was a shadow of its former self, having been reduced to "a large village surrounded by a low mud wall, with a population that varied according to the season from 1,000 to 3,000 people."
 The city continued to serve as the principal maritime outlet for Harar and beyond it in Shewa.
 However, the opening of a new sea route between Tadjoura and Shewa cut further into Zeila's historical position as the main regional port.